metashot/metashot.github.io/index.md

     ...
 ```

-The workflows use the docker images available at
+The workflows use the docker images available at [MetaShot Docker Hub
-https://hub.docker.com/u/metashot/ for reproducibility.
-You can check the
+repositories](https://hub.docker.com/u/metashot/) for reproducibility.
+You can
-version of the software used in each workflow by opening the file
+check the version of the software used in each workflow by opening the file
 `process.config`.
 For example `container = metashot/kraken2:2.0.9-beta-6` means
 that the version of kraken2 is the `2.0.9-beta` (the last number, 6, is the
 metashot release of this image).